-Deleted: In addition to the above-noted projects, the Multimodal Transportation Study also identified the need for safety and operational improvements to the Paoli Pike/South Warren Avenue intersection, which include provision of left-turn lanes on all approaches and traffic signal phasing improvements.
-It is noted that since Paoli Pike is a state roadway and serves as a municipal boundary, involvement from Willistown Township and PennDOT will be necessary. ¶ character of the community and implemented in concert with education and enforcement programs.
+High travel speeds and heavy volumes of cutthrough traffic is not only a transportation safety issue, but also impacts the quality of life for residents.
+Traffic calming measures should be appropriate given the character of the community and implemented in concert with education and enforcement programs.
 For example, speed humps, including permanent and temporary installations, are highly effective at reducing both speeds and cut-through traffic and can be implemented within the constraints and context of many existing local roadways, as seen with recent traffic calming efforts along Monument Avenue.
 In many communities, narrowing wide roadways at intersections and appropriate mid-block locations can slow traffic, increase safety at pedestrian crossings, and provide opportunities for implementing Green Stormwater Infrastructure (GSI).
 All traffic calming measures must be evaluated before implementation.